john-carroll-sw/field-service-assistant/README.md

 **Key Features:**

-- 🗣️ **Voice Interface**: Hands-free speech-to-text input and text-to-speech responses using Azure OpenAI GPT-4o-Transcribe and GPT-4o-TTS
+- 🗣️ **Voice Interface**: (Work-In-Progress) Hands-free speech-to-text input and text-to-speech responses using Azure OpenAI GPT-4o-Transcribe and GPT-4o-TTS
 - 📸 **Image Analysis**: Submit photos of equipment for visual diagnostics and part identification
 - 📚 **Multimodal RAG**: Retrieve relevant information from manuals, guides, and documentation based on both text and visual inputs
 - 🧠 **Agentic Retrieval**: Smart, context-aware search that understands the technician's environment and needs